snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/_model-versions.md

 | 0.2.1                            | >=1.0.0 to <2.0.0 | ✅        | ✅          | ❌        | ✅         | ❌        |
 `} remarkPlugins={[remarkGfm]} />

-> _Postgres is technically supported in the models within the package, however one of the context's names is too long to be loaded via the Postgres Loader._
+> _Postgres is technically supported in the models within the package, however one of the contexts’ names is too long to be loaded via the Postgres Loader._

 </TabItem>